The-going/evlproject/content/core/oob-drivers/_index.md

   make a difference when it comes to rebasing it.

 Would such integrated approach cover all the needs for real-time I/O in a dual kernel system such as EVL?
-Certainly no. Typically, when drivers are endpoints of a complex protocol stack such as an IP network stack attached to network interfaces, the issue of handling such protocol within a bounded execution time would still not be
+Certainly not.
+Typically, when drivers are endpoints of a complex protocol stack such as an IP network stack attached to network interfaces, the issue of handling such protocol within a bounded execution time would still not be